iml-it/appmonitor/docs/40_Server/20_Configuration.md

 _skin_          | \{string\} name of adminLte skin (one of skin-blue\|skin-black\|skin-purple(=default)\|skin-yellow\|skin-red\|skin-green ... and *-light)
-_theme_         | \{string\} name of css to load (aka "skin") ... do not use anymore _users_         | \{array\} define users and roles _view_          | \{array\} show/ hide elements on ouput pages
+_theme_         | \{string\} name of css to load (aka "skin") ... do not use anymore _users_         | \{array\} define users and roles _version_       | \{string\} version number of installation.
+The version numberwill be written to custom settings file after an update to a newer version.
+_view_          | \{array\} show/ hide elements on ouput pages

 The values with arrays are described below.